The following requirements must be satisfied for admission:

 - Applicants must have successfully completed eight (8) semester hours of Physics (Physics I & II) with labs within five years of matriculation.
 The course(s) should include a laboratory and the topics of mechanics, sound, light, wave motion, heat, electricity, magnetism and nuclear physics.
 The course does not have to be calculus-based.

-- Three letters of recommendation (one must be from a Physical Therapist).
+- Three letters of recommendation (one must be from a Physical Therapist and one from a Faculty).

 - Hours of PT experience - We encourage experiences in multiple physical therapy settings e.g. acute care, outpatient, rehabilitation, pediatric, geriatric, etc. A minimum of 30 hours of physical therapy experience is required for a particular setting to be counted.